The-Center-for-Unity/ubpod-new/docs/cleanup/codebase-cleanup.md

 # UrantiaBookPod Codebase Cleanup Plan

+## NOTE: I actually cleaned up in the cleanup branch, use claude code.

 ## Overview

 The UrantiaBookPod codebase has evolved through migration from Next.js to Vite and contains numerous unused components, pages, and directories that can be safely removed.
 This document outlines a comprehensive cleanup plan to streamline the codebase for future book2podcast projects.